redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

-# RedBorder Manager Installation
+# Redborder Manager Installation

-Welcome to the RedBorder installation process.
+Welcome to the Redborder installation process.

-Installing the RedBorder Manager is the first step to start monitoring and protecting your network information with RedBorder's solution.
-You should review the content of this chapter before starting the installation of the platform (also known as the RedBorder Manager).
+Installing the Redborder Manager is the first step to start monitoring and protecting your network information with Redborder's solution.
+You should review the content of this chapter before starting the installation of the platform (also known as the Redborder Manager).

 !!! tip "Recommendation..."
     Have a minimal knowledge of networking, as well as basic networking concepts.